Joe-Moran/grayson-west-portfolio/src/content/portfolio/hearsee-mobilty-web-application.md

 ## Task

 I was brought in to take charge of the web application's product design, UX design, and overall design strategy.
-My role was critical: to breathe new life into a stagnant project and create a web application that would seamlessly integrate with the existing mobile solutions.
+My role was to breathe new life into a stagnant project and create a web application that would seamlessly integrate with the existing mobile solutions.

 ## Action